St Katharine Cree: Former building

-The parish served by the church existed by 1108, when it was served by the Augustinian Holy Trinity Priory, Aldgate, also called Christ Church, which was founded by Maud, queen at the time of King Henry I. The parishioners used the priory church but this proved unsatisfactory and disruptive to the priory's activities.
+The parish served by the church existed by 1108, when it was served by the Augustinian Holy Trinity Priory, also called Christ Church, which was founded by Maud, queen at the time of King Henry I. The parishioners used the priory church but this proved unsatisfactory and disruptive to the priory's activities.

 The prior partly resolved the problem in 1280 by founding St Katharine Cree as a separate church for the parishioners.
 The site of the present church was originally in the priory's churchyard and it is possible that the church began as a cemetery chapel.
 It took its name from the priory, "Cree" being abstracted from forms like Crichurch, which were abbreviations of "Christ Church" (H.A.
 Harben, A Dictionary of London (1918)).
 It was initially served by a canon appointed by the prior but this did not prove satisfactory either, so, in 1414, the church was established as a parish church in its own right.
 The present tower was added about 1504.

 Describing the building at the end of the 16th century, John Stow wrote:

 Current building

 The present church was built in 1628–30, retaining the Tudor tower of its predecessor.
 It is larger than the previous church, incorporating a piece of ground previously occupied by a cloister on the north side, and the floor level is considerably higher.
 The rebuilt church was consecrated by William Laud, Bishop of London on 31 January 1631.
 His vestments and the form of service that he used for the consecration were later held against him in his trial and conviction for heresy, when Puritans accused him of having displayed Catholic sympathies through his "bowings and cringings".
 He is commemorated by a chapel in the church.

 The church escaped the Great Fire of London in 1666 and suffered only minor damage in the London Blitz of the Second World War.
 However, structural problems required extensive restoration in 1962.
-It is now one of the City's Guild churches.
+It is now one of the city's Guild churches.

 St Katharine Cree is a significant church of the Jacobean period, a time when few new churches were built.
 It is the only Jacobean church to have survived in London.
 The identity of its architect is unknown.
 It has a high nave, linked with the narrow aisles by arcades supported on Corinthian columns.
 The church is 31 yd long and 17 yd wide; the height to the ceiling of the nave is 37 ft.

 The chancel has a rose window, reputedly modelled on the much larger one in Old St Paul's Cathedral (destroyed in the Great Fire).
 The window and its stained glass are original, dating from 1630.
 The baptismal font dates from around 1640.
-The vaulted ceiling bears bosses of the arms of 16 of the City's livery companies and of the City of London itself.
+The vaulted ceiling bears bosses of the arms of 16 of the city's livery companies and of the City of London itself.
 From the east end the bosses are: